RP Photonics logo

 Beam pointing fluctuations in a bulk laser can have different origins:

 It is important to note that a certain tilt of a resonator mirror does not necessarily translate into a tilt of equal size of the output beam.
-Instead, it general it leads to some combination of a (larger or smaller) tilt with some horizontal shift (offset) of the beam.
+Instead, it generally leads to some combination of a (larger or smaller) tilt with some shift (offset) of the beam.
 The type of that influence depends on the whole resonator design (as discussed in the article on alignment sensitivity).
 For a linear resonator, the alignment sensitivity can be very different in the two stability zones, and can even diverge near the edge of such a zone.
-Also, the alignment of different resonator mirrors can very much differ in terms of sensitivity.
+The alignment of different resonator mirrors can also very much differ in terms of sensitivity.
 Such issues have important implications for the optimization of pointing stability (see below).

 Quantification of Beam Pointing Stability